 I don’t have a car but I have a reliable parent, friend, or can use public transport.
 That’s fine right?
 Sorry, this one is REALLY important to us since a lot of our work is out in the suburbs and your ride would have to wait 90min-3hrs for you.
 It just hasn’t worked out in the past for us.

 It says full weekend availability – but what about church, temple, community theatre, or my other job?
-We’re happy to make exceptions if you have religious services that you attend, but if you do community theatre 4 months out and need those weekends off here (or think you can juggle 2 weekend jobs) it’s not going to be a good fit.
-Our schedule is a bit tricky, since event work is like that.
+We’re happy to make exceptions if you have religious services that you attend, but if you do community theatre 4 months out and need those weekends off here (or think you can juggle two weekend jobs) it’s not going to be a good fit.
+Our schedule is a bit tricky, but event work is like that.

-Why are trainings unpaid?
+Why are the trainings unpaid?
 Because of your previous experience you’ll be a 1099 contractor–we won’t be taking taxes out of your paycheck, and we help you stay organized so with deductions you won’t owe any.
 The only downside is that we cannot pay for trainings unless you’ve already been trained.
 (If you already do what we do, then no trainings needed!)
 Our team really likes this solution long-term, so we’re sticking with it.

 Do I have to buy anything?
 How do I get supplies?
 Nope – you don’t invest any money in anything.
 (You’d be surprised how many people think this job is too good to be true.)
 Just come to the trainings to get a handle on the job and when you’re done we hand you all the stuff you need and your log-in to the schedule.
 It’s really that easy.